History of institutions for deaf education: Instructional methodology

 Hand-shapes of the French Sign Language alphabet.

 As a Catholic institution, the school curriculum applied emphasis to religious studies.
 Students were also educated in various vocational trades popular during the era.
 The school's primary focus was on the acquisition of language.
 The approach made popular by Épée was dubbed signes méthodiques or Methodical Sign.
 This consisted of translating French Sign Language and converting it to Épée's French Manual alphabet.
 This was composed of individual hand shapes and signs used to represent specific counterparts of the written and spoken French language in a direct word for word translation.
 This form of methodical sign is also referred to as manual sign, or in this case Signed French.
 This differs explicitly from French Sign Language, which is a separate language in its own right.
-Such methods of manual language translation remain popular today, especially in hearing-based educational approaches to deaf education.
+Such methods of manual language translation remain popular today, especially in hearing-based educational settings.

 Influences and survival of institution

 On July 29, 1791, the school was renamed the Institut National de Jeunes Sourds de Paris, which it remains and is active to this day.
-However, today the institution uses French Sign Language in its educational practices, as opposed to Manual French.
-Approximately, twenty-one additional schools were later opened in European and other countries, using educational methods inspired by Épée's original vision.
+However, today, the institution uses French Sign Language in its educational practices, as opposed to Manual French.
+Approximately twenty-one additional schools were later opened in European and other countries, using educational methods inspired by Épée's original vision.